CarbonBuster/dala-whitepaper/README.md

 1. The consumer selects the product they wish to purchase using their chosen relayer.
 2. All required information is captured by the relayer as determined by the product metadata from the provider.
 This additional information should adhere to the [purchase schema](https://github.com/GetDala/soko/blob/master/schemas/purchase.js) and provides all the required metadata for the provider to fulfil the purchase.
 This information is stored on [IPFS](https://ipfs.io) and the resultant hash is recorded.
+3. The consumer requests a new address from the provider.
+The provider should create a new escrow account requiring the relayer and the provider as signers.
+4. The consumer creates a recovery transaction:
+    * Pay the consumer the funds they paid for the goods.
+    * Have a time lock (default 24 hours from purchase).
+    * Merge account to provider account so that they get their Lumens back.
+    * This transaction must be signed by the relayer and the provider.
+    * The signed transaction is then stored by the consumer for future use should they not receive their purchased goods or a refund within the lock up time.
-3. The consumer pays the required funds to the provider-relayer escrow account using the IPFS hash as the memo to the transaction.
+5. When the signed recovery transaction has been received and stored, the consumer pays the required funds to the provider-relayer escrow account using the IPFS hash as the memo to the transaction.
 4. The provider should be monitoring the transaction activity on the escrow account.
 The provider should interrogate the incoming transaction using the IPFS hash to retrieve the transaction metadata.
 It is the providers responsibility to ensure that sufficient funds have been received for the selected product.
 5. The provider must deliver the product to the consumer.
 This is an off-chain process and can take many forms although we expect this to be mostly digital products such airtime, data, and other value added service products.
 The provider should store the resultant transaction proof on IPFS and record the hash.
+6. Based on the state of the product delivery to the customer, the provider *must* respond accordingly.
-6. Next, the provider needs to prepare a transaction that must:
+    * If the provider transaction was successful, the provider needs to prepare a transaction that must:
-    * Pay the consumer *n* product asssets (as was created [here](README.md#soko-specification-create-product))
+        * Pay the consumer *n* product asssets (as was created [here](README.md#soko-specification-create-product)).
-    * Pay the relayer the agreed upon amount
+        * Pay the relayer the agreed upon amount.
-    * Pay the reviewer escrow account (as was create [here](README.md#soko-specification-create-reviewer-escrow))
-    * Pay their own account the remaining value
+        * Pay their own account the remaining value.
         * Add a memo that includes the IPFS hash of the proof of successful transaction.
-7. The provider then signs this transaction and creates a payload that should adhere to the [transaction schema](https://github.com/GetDala/soko/blob/master/schemas/transaction.js).
-This includes information about the required signers.
-Importantly, this transaction now needs to be broadcast to the other parties that needs to sign, and also done so in a reliable sequence to ensure each signature is correctly attached before submission to Stellar.
-8. Reviewer(s) sign the transaction if they are all satisfied with the content.
+        * Merge account to the provider account so that they get their Lumens back.
+    * If the provider transaction failed, the provider needs to prepare a transaction that must:
+        * Pay the consumer their funds
+        * Merge the account to the provider account so that they get their Lumens back.
+    * The provider may choose to do nothing, in which case the consumer may claim their funds back after the time lock has expired.
+7. The provider then signs this transaction and stores the XDR in IPFS for signing by the relayer.
-9. The relayer signs the transaction if they are satisfied with the content.
+8. The relayer signs the transaction if they are satisfied with the content.

 ##Kazi